A shack in the Country

 Now you are ready to sew the side panels in place, did you add some piping to them?
 Fold main piece in half, mark the halfway mark with pen both sides, same with the side panels. pin the two right sides together on the marked spots, and pin the rest together xarefully , giving enough material around the corners, you should meet at the top.

 That would be right, just showed you my join haha, anyway stitch it down twice and zigzag the edges together.
 You can never have enough reinforcements.
 Turn inside out and sew in the zipper.
-Pin and sew the zipper in, leaving a long tail inside the bag, for an open ended sip I would just sew the end closed (slowly with my machine, you did not see that, great needle buster) The bigger the bag the harder it gets, trust me.
-Wash out the blue markings from the pen and neaten up all the threads and stuff and your done.
-If you find I missed out on a step please hallow.
+Pin and sew the zipper in, leaving a long tail inside the bag, for an open ended sip I would just sew the end closed (slowly with my machine, you did not see that, great needle buster)

 I'd be happy to answer any question you may have.